flemk/homelab-operator/README.md

 */10 * * * * docker exec <container> curl http://localhost:8000/cron/<API_KEY>/
 ```
 You need to call the cron endpoint every 10min for full coverage.

+## License
+This project is licensed under a modified MIT **non-commercial** License:

+- You may use, copy, modify, and distribute this software for personal and academic purposes.
+- Commercial use is prohibited without explicit written permission.

+See `LICENSE.md` for full details.
+Commercial licensing available upon request.